Student Bodies in Manipal

 Club E-Mail: email@example.com

-The brainchild of Dr. Raj Warrier, former Vice Chancellor of Manipal University, the Volunteer Services Organization of Manipal University, now in its decennial year, is the official social upliftment umbrella of Manipal University spread across the Manipal and Mangalore Campuses.
-With its volunteers having students and staff from all colleges of Manipal University, staff children and spouses as well as the general public in Manipal, it is one of the most active social clubs in Manipal.
-Under the guidance of Dr. H Vinod Bhat, the Vice Chancellor of the University who is the organization’s Chairman, many projects such as visits to orphanages, schools for the specially abled, pediatric ward, old age homes, slums, Blood Donation Campaign, Clean Manipal Campaigns, and other activities happen on a weekly basis all year round.
+The brainchild of Dr. Raj Warrier, former Vice Chancellor of Manipal Academy of Higher Education, the Volunteer Services Organisation of Manipal Academy of Higher Education, now in its decennial year, is the official social upliftment umbrella of Manipal Academy of Higher Education, spread across the Manipal and Mangalore Campuses.
+With its volunteers having students and staff from all colleges of Manipal Academy of Higher Education , staff children and spouses as well as the general public in Manipal, it is one of the most active social clubs in Manipal.
+Under the guidance of Dr. H Vinod Bhat, the Vice Chancellor of the University who is the organisation’s Chairman, many projects such as visits to orphanages, schools for the specially abled, pediatric ward, old age homes, slums, Blood Donation Campaign, Clean Manipal Campaigns, and other activities happen on a weekly basis all year round.

 It is also set hold the inaugural National Conference for Youth in Social Change in Manipal University this August to kickstart the India’s festival of Giving – Daan Utsav, this year.
 Registrations for the organization is open online throughout the year on vso.manipal.edu